ferdi-p/gum-simulation-2022/README.md

 # gum-simulation-2022
-Code for Drosophila suzukii population simulations in "Large-scale open field trials in California and Oregon to evaluate the potential use of a new behavioral control system for Drosophila suzukii Matsumura (Diptera: Drosophilidae)" by Tait et al. 2022.
+Code for Drosophila suzukii population simulations in "Open field trials of food-grade gum in California and Oregon as a behavioral control for Drosophila suzukii Matsumura (Diptera: Drosophilidae)" by Tait et al. 2023.
+Contact for model: ferdinand.pfab@gmail.com